Table of Contents

 Ride-Through Back in California Bankruptcy

 Ride-through is back in California bankruptcy.
-This is big news for 2022.
+This is big news for 2022 and beyond.
 It restores the right of someone in bankruptcy to be free of personal liability on a car loan in the event of a future default.
 To be clear, you don’t get a free car in bankruptcy.
 But if you don’t reaffirm the car debt, and stop paying the car after the bankruptcy discharge resulting in a repo, you won’t owe the deficiency balance.

 The change is part of SB1099, a bill the governor recently signed into law.
 The new law includes other protections or exemptions, for people filing bankruptcy.
 The changes take effect on January 1, 2023.
 Caution: it is likely that this may be challenged by lenders or trustees in court, so rely on this new law at your own risk.
 More on that below.